 The exposure all began when The London Evening Standard called us “A Blessing For Landlords”.
 Since 1999 there have been too many articles to count.
 Landlord Action is constantly asked by national, local and trade press for comments and views on property issues.

 BBC, ITV, CH4, CH5

-As well as many appearances on different news programs, Landlord Action has been at the centre of three TV different series, one for ITV and two for CH5.
+As well as many appearances on different news programs, Landlord Action has been at the centre of three TV different series, one for ITV and three for CH5.

 Landlord Action has been featured on many local and nation stations including Radio-2 with Jeremy Vine and more than one appearance on Radio-4 Moneybox.